Skip to main content

 - Khalil J. Cobb, University of North Carolina at Greensboro

-Democracy Summer starts with a mandatory training orientation, then interns work in their respective departments fighting for social change.
+Democracy Summer starts with a required training orientation, then interns work in their respective departments fighting for social change.
 They interact with civic leaders, veteran activists, elected officials, the news media, and of course each other and Democracy NC staff.
 Interns gain an insider’s view of the political climate, legislative process, and power structure in North Carolina.

 Who Can Apply

 Students must be able to participate in the entire summer program to be eligible.
 Democracy Summer is ideal for students interested in a career in public service, politics, a non-profit field, or community-based work.
-All rising sophomores, juniors, seniors, and graduating seniors enrolled in NC community colleges, colleges, and universities are eligible to apply.
 Because student interns are responsible for covering their own housing, most participants apply to work in cities where they have family or other living arrangements available.
-The ideal applicant will have:
+Other requirements:

 • A passion for racial, social, and economic justice